Whizz

 When you look into all these numbers, it’s easy to see that things are not as bad as they might seem the first time you looked into these e-bike battery fire statistics.

-Safety of E-bikes
+Safety of e-bikes

 Safety experts have been advising caution when operating e-bikes for years now.
 However, this is due to the high speed these vehicles can reach and not due to fires.

 Still, it’s true that the lithium-ion batteries used in e-bikes, e-mopeds, and other Light Electric Vehicles (LEVs) can catch on fire.
-This is due to thermal runaway, a short circuit that occurs due to a manufacturing defect, damage, or misuse.

 Thermal runaway releases plenty of heat, which leads to a chemical reaction that generates more heat, causing the cell to collapse, which will lead to more heat.
 This chain reaction can result in a fire.